tomahawk-jupiter/memory-game/README.md

     "homepage": "./"

-NOTE - this must be in the package.json before running build.
+NOTE - this must be in the package.json before running build for the static page to work when hosted on GitHub pages.

+### Auto Deploy gh-pages

+Use the gh-pages package.

+This can be used to build the build folder and push it to the gh-pages branch.
+Doesn't require committing changes to the main branch first.

+    $ npm i -D gh-pages

+Scripts:

+    "predeploy": "npm run build",
+    "deploy": "gh-pages -d build",

+Deploy:

+    $ npm run deploy

+This should build the folder and push to the gh-pages branch.

+It still works if the build folder is in the top level `.gitignore`.